transitland/www-transit-land/_posts/2015-11-13-schedule-api.md

 ## Explore with us

 Hop on the bus and explore the possibilities of a schedule API with us.
 It's more fun together!
+Schedule data for the SF Bay Area feeds and NYC subways is now available for all through the Transitland Datastore API (with more coming soon!)
 The [schedule API documentation](https://github.com/transitland/transitland-datastore/blob/master/doc/schedule_api.md) and [example script](https://gist.github.com/irees/272e5dc57614cab595a0) provide a few departure points, and we'd love to hear where you'd like to go next.